 The squadron's mascot, Nigger, was given beers to drink as depicted in the movie.
 However the dog had a habit of urinating on people's legs which made the dog unpopular with many of the squadron's personnel.
 Also the dog was killed when hit by a car but unlike in the movie, the driver did attempt to avoid the dog and the occupants of the car were injured as a result.
-Years later the dog's grave was dug up, bones were found but they were not bones of a dog.
+Any reports of Nigger's grave being opened, and the bones revealed proving NOT to be of a dog, are false.
+The grave was never opened, and is protected to this day.

 Footage used to show the bombs as they skipped on the surface of the water towards the dams was drawn from footage of the bombs being tested.
-The backspin placed on the bombs, which was secret at the time, gave them gyroscopic stability when skipping across the water, then held them against the dams as they sank.
-To conceal the backspin, the bombs in the footage were painted over frame by frame.
+Backspinning the bombs gave them gyroscopic stability when skipping across the water, then held them against the dams as they sank.
+To conceal the backspin, which was still a state secret at the time of filming, the bombs in the footage were painted over frame by frame.

 Wing Cmdr.
 Gibson mentioned the "Tirpitz" as a possible target.
 This German battleship was later sunk, by 617 Squadron, using 6-ton "earth quake" bombs called Tallboys which were also designed by Dr. Barnes Wallis.